stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 his into the country were the objects of much local inquisitiveness, and were whisperingly associated with vague rumours of fires on the hills at night.

-  Curwen&rsquo;s only close friends had been one Edward Hutchinson of Salem-Village and one Simon Orne of Salem.
+  Curwen's only close friends had been one Edward Hutchinson of Salem-Village and one Simon Orne of Salem.
 With these men he was often seen in conference about the Common, and visits among them were by no means infrequent.
 Hutchinson had a house well out toward the woods, and it was not altogether liked by sensitive people because of the sounds heard there at night.
 He